 Since we were there off-season, we were able to have the beach almost to ourselves.
 We were able to take this amazing video too!

 Domenico Modugno was born in Polignano on January 9, 1928, and was considered the father of Italian singers and songwriters.
-He recorded almost 230 songs and among the most well known “In the Blue Painted of Blue”, universally known as “Volare”.
+He recorded almost 230 songs and was among the most well-known “In the Blue Painted of Blue”, universally known as “Volare”.
 I can hear it now ♫♪ “Volare, oh, oh… Cantare, oh, oh, oh, oh…♫” As a result of its popularity, this song has been translated into more than 20 languages.
 On May 31, 2009, this bronze statue was dedicated to him.

 Behind the statue of Modugno, there is a staircase that ends on a rock surface that is like a terrace but is not completely flat.
 From this vantage point, you have a great view of the coastline.
 From here you can watch the waves come in and meet Polignano.
 Somehow Google identifies this area as the “flat stone”.

 Cliff Diving Competition

 The Red Bull Cliff Diving World Series has taken place all over the world since 2009 and, last year 70,000 people attended the Polignano a Mare event.
 The diving platform is attached to a private roof-top terrace and the competitors actually have to walk through a private living room to get to it.
 The platform is 27 meters high and it is 21 meters above the beautiful turquoise waters of the Adriatic.
-The 2019 Polignano event will be held June 2nd.
+The 2019 Polignano event will be held on June 2nd.
 Here is an amazing video from the Red Bull website where you can learn more Polignano Cliff Diving